At Comic-Con 2018, Shazam and Wonder Woman will try to rope in fans

 The story originally published July 16 at 5 a.m.
 PT.

-Update on July 17 at 6:45 a.m.
-PT: To include additional information on the toys at Comic-Con.
+Update, July 17 at 6:45 a.m.
+PT: Adds more information on the toys at Comic-Con.

-Update on July 18 at 7:30 a.m.
-PT: To include additional background on Shazam and Jack Ryan.
+Update, July 18 at 7:30 a.m.
+PT: Adds more background on Shazam and Jack Ryan.

+Update, July 19 at 6 am PT: Adds more information about DC Universe.

 13 comics to get you in the Comic-Con spirit: While you keep tabs on Comic-Con news (yes, there's still some comics stuff happening), enjoy these fantastic comics.